wxt-dev/wxt/docs/guide/resources/upgrading.md

 :::

 Historically, CSS frameworks haven't had good support for shadow roots, so we needed a full `<html>` structure for styles to be applied correctly.
-But that has change this past few years, frameworks have started to include the `host:` selector alongside `root:`, which is required for base styles to be applied to the shadow root's host element:
+But that has change this past few years, frameworks have started to include the `host:` selector alongside `root:` (which is required for base styles to be applied to the shadow root's host element):

 ```css
 :root { /* [!code --] */